-On February 25, Turkey's Zorlu Holding signed an agreement with GSR Capital for investments in battery production totaling \$4.5 billion until 2023.
-In August 2017, Nissan sold its electric battery business and production facilities to GSR Capital.
+In January 2017, the Chinese government approved NEVS' application to start production of On February 25, Turkey's Zorlu Holding signed an electric vehicles in its manufacturing plant in Tianjin. agreement with GSR Capital for investments in battery NEVS is the first joint venture company with investors production totaling \$4.5 billion until 2023. from outside China that is granted a New Energy Passenger Vehicle Project investment approval by In August 2017, Nissan sold its electric battery NDRC. business and production facilities to GSR Capital.
 The sale and purchase agreement covered Nissan's battery subsidiary, Automotive Energy Supply Corporation (AESC), as well as battery manufacturing operations in Smyrna, Tennessee, owned by Nissan North America Inc. (NNA), and in Sunderland, England, owned by Nissan Motor Manufacturing